 To prevent rabies, people need to reduce their risk of having contact with infected animals.

 - Make sure your pets (dogs, cats, ferrets) are vaccinated against rabies.
-Keep these vaccinations up-to-date as directed by your veterinarian.
+Keep these vaccinations up-to-date as directed by your veterinarian and in accordance with state and local laws.

 - Supervise your pets when they are outside.
 Keep them away from wild animals.